Meiji Constitution: Imperial sovereignty

-Unlike its modern successor, the Meiji Constitution was founded on the principle that sovereignty resided in person of the Emperor, by virtue of his divine ancestry "unbroken for ages eternal", rather than in the people.
-Article 4 states that the "Emperor is the head of the Empire, combining in himself the rights of sovereignty".
+Unlike its modern successor, the Meiji Constitution was founded on the principle that sovereignty resided in person of the Emperor, by virtue of his divine ancestry referenced in Article 1, stating "The Empire of Japan shall be reigned over and governed by a line of Emperors unbroken for ages eternal.", rather than in the people.
+This is reinforced by Article 3 and 4 which state that, "The Emperor is sacred and inviolable" and, "The Emperor is the head of the Empire, combining in himself the rights of sovereignty", respectively.
 The Emperor, nominally at least, united within himself all three branches (executive, legislative and judiciary) of government, although legislation (article 5) and the budget (article 64) were subject to the "consent of the Imperial Diet".
 Laws were issued and justice administered by the courts "in the name of the Emperor".

 Rules on the succession of the imperial throne and on the Imperial household were left outside the Constitution; instead, a separate Act on the Imperial household (koshitu tenpan) was adopted.
 This Act was not publicly promulgated, because it was seen as a private Act of the Imperial household rather than a public law.

 Separate provisions of the Constitution are contradictory as to whether the Constitution or the Emperor is supreme.